 Is your second-hand vehicle you either bought or sold already registered in your name?
-If not, you have to transfer car ownership immediately.
+If not, you have to make a transfer of car ownership immediately.

 Updating your vehicle's ownership records with the Land Transportation Office (LTO) is among the first things to accomplish after selling or purchasing a used or repossessed unit.

-Whether you recently sold your unit or purchased a used one, here's everything you must know about how to transfer ownership of the vehicle in the Philippines.
+Whether you recently sold your unit or purchased a used one, here's everything you must know about LTO transfer of ownership of a vehicle in the Philippines.